icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 the ICGC Storage Server, GNOS repositories or the GDC additional client logfiles will be saved in the same directory as the specified logfile._

-If you wish to use a different version of the docker container, this can be controlled via the `ICGCGET_CONTAINER_TAG` environmental variable or the `container:   tag:` configuration option. **This is not recommended, and there is the possiblilty that non-default container versions may not be compatible with your installation of `icgc-get`.**
+If you wish to use a different version of the docker container, this can be controlled via the `ICGCGET_CONTAINER_TAG` environmental variable or the `container:   tag:` configuration option. **This is not recommended, and there is the possibility that non-default container versions may not be compatible with your installation of `icgc-get`.**

 It is necessary to specify the directory for downloaded files to be saved to under `--output` if you are running `icgc-get` locally.

 It is also recommended to specify a common list of repositories in your preferred order of precedence.
-When downloading a file, the tool will first try to find the file on the first specified repository, then the second, ect cetra.
+When downloading a file, the tool will first try to find the file on the first specified repository, then the second, etc cetera.
 Please use the following format to define your repositories in the configuration file.

 ```yaml